British Values...Gospel Values

 Upper Key Stage 2 learn about the Second World War and experience an 'Evacuee' day in July.
 We mark Remembrance Day and pray for loved ones on our Tree of Remembrance each November

-- Shakespeare Week - celebrating 400 years of Shakespeare and giving all our pupils an education into the literary works of the Bard.
+- Shakespeare Week - celebrating 400+ years of Shakespeare and giving all our pupils an education into the literary works of the Bard.
 Each year group studies one of Shakespeare's plays.
+Year 6 visit the Globe Theatre.

 - On a more general level, the school undertakes assemblies which uphold traditional values of empathy, respect and tolerance.
 These are also taught within formal RE lessons and on an informal nature throughout the school days.
 The curriculum also focuses on other faiths where our pupils learn about Judaism and Islam.